[print_posts pdf=”yes” word=”yes” print=”no”]Paeonia mairei1

 Growing in deciduous broad-leaved forests at an altitude of 1,200—3,400 m, on limestones.
 In Chongqing, SE Gansu, W Hubei, S Shaanxi, C & S Sichuan, and NE Yunnan; endemic to China

 Paeonia mairei is a very distinct species with no close relatives evident.
 It is characterised by caudate-acuminate or acuminate leaflets/leaf segments, conspicuous styles, single stems, and plants that are always entirely glabrous except for the carpels.
-The presence of indumentum on the carpels is unique in the whole genus.
+The presence of papillae on the carpels is unique in the whole genus.

 Footnotes: